All Episodes

 Take care of it yourself.

-Uh, and that's how their system works.
+And that's how their system works.

-And, you know, it's uh it's scare tactics that are being used again by those that want this world government that, you know, to pretend that Britain leaving the EU is going to jeopardize security relationships that they have.
+And, you know, it's scare tactics that are being used again by those that want this world government that, you know, to pretend that Britain leaving the EU is going to jeopardize security relationships that they have.

-But again, that's you know, typical of the left everywhere around the world.
+But again, that's, you know, typical of the left everywhere around the world.

-They're all pretty much the same, and that is they lie and they scare, and that's what Hillary's trying to do, scare everybody about Donald Trump, but uh that you know, Britain leaving the EU will jeopardize security relationships with nations like France and Germany.
+They're all pretty much the same, and that is they lie and they scare, and that's what Hillary's trying to do, scare everybody about Donald Trump.

 No, it won't.